Accounting policies and procedures

 4.4 Trade receivables

-Only one customer card is opened in the accounts receivable for each company or person, where all the transactions related to the customer are recorded.
+4.4.2 Detailed accounting for trade receivables shall be maintained in the accounts receivable subledger.
+Only one customer account shall be opened in the accounts receivable subledger for each company or person, in which all transactions related to that customer shall be recorded.

-4.4.3 Tuition fee invoices for degree level programmes shall be prepared in the study information system ÕIS by employees of the dean’s offices.
-Tuition fee invoices for continuing education courses shall be prepared in the continuing education information system TÕIS by an employee of the structural unit teaching the course.
-The pre-posted invoices generated in ÕIS and TÕIS are imported to NAV and posted by an accountant.
+4.4.3 Tuition fee invoices for degree-level programmes shall be prepared in the study information system ÕIS by employees of the dean’s offices.
+Tuition fee invoices for continuing education courses shall be prepared in the continuing education information system TÕIS by an employee of the structural unit providing the course.
+The pre-posted invoices generated in the study information system and the continuing education information system shall be imported into NAV and posted by an accountant.

-4.4.7 Receivables are measured on an individual basis: the collectability of each invoice is assessed separately.
-Assessment shall be carried out once a year, at the end of the financial year.
-The collectability of a receivable is estimated by taking into account both information that is available at the reporting date and information that becomes available between the reporting date and the date on which the financial statements are authorised for issue and may affect the collectability of the receivable.
+The collectability of a receivable shall be estimated by taking into account both information available at the reporting date and information that becomes available between the reporting date and the date on which the financial statements are authorised for issue, if such information affects the collectability of the receivable.

-Doubtful receivables are recorded in the balance sheet as a credit balance in the sub-account 10300900 “Doubtful trade receivables” and in the statement of financial performance in the sub-account 60503000 “Doubtful receivables for goods and services”.
+Doubtful receivables shall be recognised in the balance sheet as a credit balance in sub-account 10300900 “Doubtful trade receivables” and in the statement of financial performance in sub-account 60503000 “Impairment of receivables for goods and services”.

-Receipt of a receivable deemed to be uncollectible shall be credited to sub-account 60503001 “Receipt of the doubtful receivables for goods and services” of the statement of financial performance.
+Receipt of a receivable previously written off as uncollectible shall be credited to sub-account 60503001 “Recovery of impaired receivables for goods and services” in the statement of financial performance.

 4.5 Other short-term receivables and prepayments